libconfuse/libconfuse/README.md

 Building
 --------

 libConfuse employs the GNU configure and build system.
-Simply enter
-<kbd>./configure --help</kbd> to list available options and see the
+To list available build options, start by unpacking the tarball:

+    tar xf confuse-3.2.2.tar.xz
+    cd confuse-3.2.2/
+    ./configure --help

+For most users the following commands configures, builds and installs the library to `/usr/local/`:

+    ./configure && make -j9
+    sudo make install

-INSTALL file for the full installation instructions.
+See the INSTALL file for the full installation instructions.

 When checking out the code from GitHub, use <kbd>./autogen.sh</kbd> to generate a `configure` script.
 This means you also need the following